How to Intercept Negative Reviews Before They Hit the App Store

 02 Mar 2025

 A single one-star review can undo months of hard-earned five-star ratings.
-For apps with fewer than a thousand reviews, just a handful of negative ratings can drop your average by a full star — pushing you below the critical 4.0 threshold where downloads start to decline.
-The worst part?
-Most of these negative reviews are preventable.
+For apps with a small review base, a handful of negative ratings can noticeably drop your average — and once your rating slips, downloads tend to follow.
+The worst part: many of these negative reviews are preventable if you catch unhappy users before they post.

 In this guide, we'll walk through a multi-step review interception pattern that routes unhappy users to an in-app feedback form while directing satisfied users to the native review dialog.
 The result: negative feedback stays private and actionable, while your public rating climbs.
 We'll implement the entire flow using the Amply SDK.